chanzuckerberg/cellxgene-prepare/README.md

 ## usage

-Prepare a dataset by calling
+Prepare a dataset `example.h5ad` by calling

 ```
-cellxgene-prepare example.h5ad --engine=scanpy
+cellxgene-prepare example.h5ad --engine=scanpy --output=example_processed.h5ad
 ```

-This will save a new file `example-processed.h5ad` with a few new fields prepared designed for use with the specified engine.
+This will save a new file `example_processed.h5ad` with a few new fields prepared designed for use with the specified engine.

-Alternatively, calling
+Several options are available for specifying preprocessing, generating and saving plots, ensuring data sparsity, and others.
+To see all options, type

 ```
-cellxgene-prepare example.h5ad --engine=scanpy --overwrite
+cellxgene --help
 ```

-Will overwrite the original file `example.h5ad`, which can be useful when these files are large.

 ## development